 Digital identity links a physical person or a physical identity to their online activity.
 Most often, this is accomplished through gathering static, personal information, like date of birth, social security number, phone number, or physical address.
 Authentication also can be based on verifying a user’s device, like a cell phone, laptop or desktop.

 But because of data breaches like the ones listed above, authentication using these approaches isn’t working.
 Cybercriminals have the information they need to circumvent login controls and to create synthetic identities used for new account fraud.
 Fraudsters also harvest data through social engineering and malware attacks, allowing them to bypass device ID and engage in account takeover fraud.

 To make the internet a safe place for all, we need to develop a new standard for how identity is defined.
 Until then, everything from our financial transactions to healthcare records, insurance policies, personal communications and more are at risk.

 At BioCatch, we believe analyzing human-device interactions is the best way forward for protecting users and their data.
 We don’t rely on static parameters for authentication.
 Instead, we focus on the unique ways individual users — including cybercriminals — behave to separate out fraudulent account openings, transactions and sessions from those initiated by a legitimate person.

 And it works.
 Powerful behavioral insights, such as how a person taps, types or swipes on their mobile device, are allowing leading financial institutions to fight back against new account fraud, as one example.
-Even tricky social engineering schemes, like vishing, can be detected by the technology, as recently reported in The Wall Street Journal.
+Even tricky social engineering schemes, like voice scams, can be detected by the technology.

 We need to be confident that someone is who they claim to be online.
 BioCatch’s breakthrough behavioral biometrics technology is making that possible, using identifying behavioral patterns that can’t be replicated or stolen to set a new standard for how identity is defined.